-In the standard input mode of ETW, an own selection of airplanes is not possible.
-Rather, ETW use the airplanes of Table 43 depending on the flight distance (up to 1,000 km short haul aircraft; over 1,000 km up to 3,700 km medium haul aircraft; more than 3,700 km long haul aircraft).
-Because to the users of the standard input mode it is usually unknown whether a dedicated freighter or passenger aircraft is used, ETW uses a mix of both aircraft types.
+In the standard input mode of ETW, selection of individual airplanes is not possible.
+Rather, ETW uses the airplanes from Table 47 depending on the flight distance (up to 1,000 km: short haul aircraft; from 1,000 km up to 3,700 km: medium haul aircraft; more than 3,700 km: long haul aircraft).
+Because the users of the standard input mode usually do not know whether a dedicated freighter or passenger aircraft is used, ETW uses a mix of both aircraft types.
 This mixed aircraft type is called "hybrid aircraft".
 Before the Covid pandemic, between 40% and 53% of freight ton-kilometres in air cargo was transported by freighter /lower value Statista 2018; higher value Statista 2022/.
 In March 2020, the share of cargo transported in passenger planes (belly-freight) was at 4% due to the massive drop in air travel during the pandemic /Knowler 2022/.
 In summer 2022, with the normalization of passenger travel especially between Europe and the Americas, the value was at 28% of the global total /Knowler 2022/ again.
-This values is still relatively low, especially considering that global cargo capacity is almost back to the value of 2019 /Whelan 2022/.
+This value is still relatively low, especially considering that global cargo capacity is almost back to the value of 2019 /Whelan 2022/.
 Various sources expect the air traffic market to have recovered to 2019 levels in 2023 or 2024.
-For the hybrid aircrafts of EcoTransIT, independent of flight distance, a share of 40% belly freight is used.
+For the hybrid aircrafts of EcoTransIT, a share of 40% belly freight is used, independent of flight distance.
 It is likely that this value will rise in or after 2024.

-Thus, if a user of the standard input mode selects airports EcoTransIT calculates firstly the distance of the flight (e.g. 5,200 km).
-In the next step EcoTransIT identifies the freighter and the passenger aircrafts fitting to the flight distance (in this case Boeing 747-400F and Boeing 747-400).
-In the last step energy consumption and emissions are calculated for both aircraft types and mixed by the share 60% freighter and 40% belly freight.
-In the standard mode EcoTransIT shows only the mixed result of this hybrid aircraft.
+Thus, if a user of the standard input mode selects airports, EcoTransIT first calculates the distance of the flight (e.g. 5,200 km).
+In the next step, EcoTransIT identifies the freighter and the passenger aircrafts appropriate for the flight distance (in this case Boeing 747-400F and Boeing 747-400).
+In the last step, energy consumption and emissions are calculated for both aircraft types, and mixed by the shares of 60% freighter and 40% belly freight.
+In the standard mode, EcoTransIT displays only the mixed result of this hybrid aircraft.